chuongf/BallPlateProject/README.md

 Edit By Duong, Edit gain by Chuong

-Edit again by Chuong to test the conflition case only.
+Edit again by Chuong Nguyen to test the conflition only.